lzukw/WirelessDisplay/ScriptingRestApiServer/README.md

 ScriptingRestApiServer is an ASP.NET-core webapi-program.

-Depending on the operating system, the WirelessDisplayServer is running on, the scripts reside in one of the subfolders
+Depending on the operating system of the server-computer, the scripts reside in one of the subfolders

 - [../Scripts/Linux]
 - [../Scripts/maxOS]